 Top 8 Small Business Saturday Ideas to Stand Out from the Crowd

-According to a survey, 108 million shoppers spent over $12.9 billion on 2020’s Small Business Saturday.
+According to a survey, American shoppers spent over $23.3 billion on 2021’s Small Business Saturday.
 That’s definitely not a tiny number!

 And if you are a small business owner, you’d know the importance of this day.